-Research takes on many forms but many academic essays, papers, and research projects have one thing in common: a thesis statement.
+Research or academic studies come in different forms.
+But whether they are research projects, essays for coursework, or scientific papers for publication, they all have one thing in common.
+And that is a thesis statement.
 The thesis statement is made up of one or two sentences that concisely summarize the main points or arguments of a piece of writing, such as an academic essay or research paper.
 The thesis statement fulfills various roles in a piece of writing, not the least of which is to directly address the research question.
 (What is a Thesis Statement?, 2012)

-To help researchers gain a better understanding of a thesis statement, this article sets out to provide the definition and importance of a thesis statement.
-This article also discusses the steps researchers can take to develop a strong thesis statement.
+To help researchers gain a better understanding of a thesis statement, this article will give a definition of a thesis statement.
+Additionally, we will touch on the importance of a thesis statement, even if it comprises of only one or two sentences.
+This article also discusses the steps researchers can take on how to write a thesis statement.

 A thesis statement comprises one or two declarative sentences that summarize the main point of a paper or a piece of writing such as an essay.
 A thesis statement identifies the topic to be discussed, as well as the purpose of the paper itself.
 Most importantly, a study’s thesis statement clearly makes an assertion and communicates to the reader the position the author has taken on the topic.